dougiesquire/CAFE-f6_documentation/docs/producing/data_preparation.rst

    make data config=<name-of-config>

-This will submit a batch job to prepare all of the diagnositics specified in ``config/prepare_data/<name-of-config>``.
-An output file (named ``data_<name-of-config>.o????????``) for this batch job will be written to the current directory once this job is complete.
+This will submit a batch job to prepare all of the diagnositics specified in :code:`config/prepare_data/<name-of-config>`.
+An output file (named :code:`data_<name-of-config>.o????????`) for this batch job will be written to the current directory once this job is complete.
 Alternatively, users can process multiple datasets in multiple jobs with:

 .. code-block:: console